 Owning property is a complex business, but it comes with a simple truth: At some point, at some place, for some property, you will have to manage and execute a lawful eviction.
+Learn about the eviction process here, and don't forget to read our 5 tips for renting out a property.

 This “E-word” is something that often strikes fear into the hearts and minds of relatively inexperienced landlords.
 That’s not necessarily warranted.
 But it is important that you handle the eviction in accordance with the details of the law, dotting every “i” and crossing every “t”.
 If you don’t, a judge is likely to invalidate your eviction effort, wasting the time and money you’ve spent and either saddling you with an unwanted tenant or sending you back to Square One to try threading the eviction needle all over again.